 Non-Tesla charger needs app authentication

 At Tesla Superchargers, billing is automatic through your Tesla account.
 At non-Tesla CCS2 chargers, you need to start the session through the charging network's app, RFID card, or contactless payment.
-Plug & Charge works at some networks but not all.
+Some networks support Plug & Charge (ISO 15118) for automatic authentication, but availability varies by network and region.

 Charge port frozen shut in winter